 We are committed to stakeholder engagement so we listen to our stakeholders and act on what they tell us.
 The views of our stakeholders are crucial as we enter a period where the energy industry must meet the challenges of providing secure and affordable energy, replacing ageing assets and moving to low carbon sources of generation to meet environmental targets.

-The annual FES consultation process, run by the National Grid System Operator (SO), consists of a series of workshops, bilateral meetings, questionnaires and the FES conference.
-Through this process, the SO listen to the views of stakeholders, engages in further discussion with them and acts on what they say when developing the next set of scenarios.
+The annual FES consultation process, run by the National Grid Electricity System Operator (ESO), consists of a series of workshops, bilateral meetings, questionnaires and the FES conference.
+Through this process, the ESO listen to the views of stakeholders, engages in further discussion with them and acts on what they say when developing the next set of scenarios.

 As the energy sector evolves at a rapid pace, so does our stakeholder base.
-The SO continually review its stakeholder groups and engagement to capture the breadth and needs of stakeholders.
-During 2017, the SO engaged with over 650 stakeholders from the UK and abroad, representing 430 organisations, which is an increase from 391 organisations in 2016.
+The ESO continually review its stakeholder groups and engagement to capture the breadth and needs of stakeholders.
+During 2021, the ESO engaged with over 1700 stakeholders from the UK and abroad, which is an increase from 590 stakeholders in 2020.
 There is broad support for progressive, rather than radical, change in the scenarios which allows some consistency with previous years’ analyses.

 FES questionnaires are circulated to a range of industry players (producers, importers, shippers, storage operators, delivery facility operators, transporters and consumers) requesting supply and demand forecast data and inviting views on underlying assumptions for supply and demand.
 Shippers are required to provide this supply and demand information under the UNC TPD Section O. Details of the FES stakeholder engagement process can be found on our website.